 Include pet supplies in your disaster kit

 Just like having an emergency supply kit for you and your family, make sure to have one for your pet, too.
 Stock up on non-perishables well ahead of time, and have everything ready to go at a moment's notice.
 Keep everything accessible and stored in sturdy containers (duffel bags, covered trash containers, etc.) that can be carried easily.
 Any dry pet food should be stored in air-tight containers and refreshed every 6 months.
-A basic disaster kit should include food, water, any medications and medical records, pet toys, bedding, litter and litter box for cats, pet carriers and leashes, current photos of pets (should you become separated) and the name of your veterinarian should you need to board your pet.Learn more about what should be included in your emergency kit with information from the Red Cross.
+A basic disaster kit should include food, water, any medications and medical records, pet toys, bedding, litter and litter box for cats, pet carriers and leashes, current photos of pets (should you become separated) and the name of your veterinarian should you need to board your pet.Learn more about emergency planning for pets from our friends at Banfield.
+Check out what should be included in your emergency kit with information from the Red Cross.

 Know where you can stay